davewsmith/toydeploy/NOTES.md

 to deploy to a Pi (by allowing `inventory_pi` to get parsed).
 Variable precedence does the right thing; `ansible_user` in `inventory_pi` overrides `remote_user` from `ansible.cfg`.

+Set up terraform to use S3 for tfstate.
+This required another

+    (venv) $ terraform init

+Note to future self: `grep -R toydeploy .` and `grep -R us-west-1 .` to find the places where these are hard-coded.